Encelia nutans

-Encelia nutans, called noddinghead, or nodding sunray, is a North American species of flowering plants in the family daisy family.
+Encelia nutans, called noddinghead, or nodding sunray, is a North American species of flowering plants in the family Asteraceae.
 It has been found only in Utah and Colorado in the western United States.

 Encelia nutans is a shrub up to 25 cm (10 inches) tall, with swollen roots up to 10 cm (4 inches) in diameter.
 Leaves are small and green, egg-shaped, rarely more than 5 cm (2 inches) long.
 Flower heads are produced one per stem, with yellow disc florets but no ray florets.